MAS KiwiSaver Scheme Review

 Summary

-- The seven funds all invest in income and growth assets; the higher the proportion of equity investments, the more aggressive the fund and the expectation of a higher return.
+- The seven funds all invest in income and/or growth assets; the higher the proportion of equity investments, the more aggressive the fund and the expectation of a higher return.

-- As with any fund, past performances do not indicate future results, but generally, the characteristics of how each fund behaves remain the same.
+- As with any fund, past performances do not indicate future results.

 How does MAS compare with other options?